 Publication Date: December 1, 1940

-Project: classics club round 2
+Project: a century of women, classics club round 2

 In her final novel, Willa Cather departed from her usual Great Plains settings to plumb the turbulent relationships between slaves and their owners in the antebellum South.